 The Nabataean cavalry was camel mounted with two archers, one facing forward and one facing either front or back.
 The warriors wore ribbons in their long wavy hair.
 The camel was well suited to the desert environment in which they fought, but with their expansion into Syria, the Nabataeans adopted horses for war.
 They preferred fast lighter horses that could, in the words of Diodorus "… flee into the desert, using this as a stronghold."

-Petra sustained significant damage during an earthquake in May AD 363.
+Inn May 363 A.D., Petra sustained significant damage during an earthquake.
 The city sits near the boundary of the Arabian plate and has suffered from numerous quakes.
 The quake of 363 was especially devastating.
 It was reported that half the city was destroyed and the water system was disrupted.
 Archaeologists confirm damage to the main theater, the principal temple of Qasr al-Bint al-Faroun, and the Colonnaded Street.

 Related reading: Edo, Edom and Idumea Architecture Links Horites and Petra; The Genesis Record of Horite Rule; Who Were the Horites?; Abraham's Camels; 7000 BC Horse Burial Linked to Sheba; The Afro-Arabian Dedanites; The Arabian Horse and the Nabataeans; Who Was Oholibamah?; Some Jews and Some Arabs Have Common Horite Ancestry; New Petra Monument Spotted Through Satellites